Chanel Cleeton’s Magic Red Pen: Writing and Revision Tips

 Check out Chanel’s books here:

-After the death of her beloved grandmother, a Cuban-American woman travels to Havana, where she discovers the roots of her identity--and unearths a family...
+After the death of her beloved grandmother, a Cuban-American woman travels to Havana, where she discovers the roots of her identity—and...
 Read more >

-In 1960s Florida, a young Cuban exile will risk her life—and heart—to take back her country in this exhilarating historical novel from the author of Next Year in Havana, a Reese Witherspoon Book Club pick.
+In 1960s Florida, a young Cuban exile will risk her life—and heart—to take back her country in this exhilarating New York Times bestselling historical novel from the author of Next Year in Havana, a Reese Witherspoon Book Club pick.

 Beautiful.
 Daring.
 Deadly.